-A. Sanitary sewers.
+A. Sanitary Sewers.

 Where a public wastewater treatment plant and collection system is accessible, or where such facilities are to be constructed as a condition of approval of any application for development, the developer shall construct such wastewater treatment facilities and/or sanitary sewer lines and building connections in accordance with the design criteria and permit requirements of the Deptford Township Municipal Utilities Authority and those of the New Jersey Department of Environmental Protection and Energy.
 The planning, design, construction, installation, modification, and operation of any treatment works shall be in accordance with the applicable NJDEPE regulations implementing the New Jersey Water Pollution Control Act (N.J.S.A.
-58:10A-1 et seq.) and the New Jersey Water Quality Planning Act (N.J.S.A.
-58:11-A-1 et seq.).and in such a manner as to make adequate sewage treatment available to each lot and building within the development.
+58:10A-1 et seq .) and the New Jersey Water Quality Planning Act (N.J.S.A.
+58:11-A-1 et seq .) and in such a manner as to make adequate sewage treatment available to each lot and building within the development.

-- B. If a public sanitary sewer system will be provided to the area within a six-year period as indicated in the municipal sewer master plan, official map, and other official document, the Deptford Township Municipal Utilities Authority may require installation of a capped system (mains, only) within the road right-of-way; or alternatively the Municipal Utilities Authority may require a payment in lieu of the improvement.
-Capped sanitary sewers shall be allowed only in areas indicated for sewer service in the State of New Jersey Statewide Water Quality Management (WQM) Plans and where permitted by the NJDEPE through sewer connection approval. - C. Septic systems. - 1.
-On-site sewage systems, including septic tanks shall be permitted only when it is infeasible to connect to or extend an existing sanitary sewer, as provided for above. - 2.
+B. If a public sanitary sewer system will be provided to the area within a six-year period as indicated in the municipal sewer master plan, official map, and other official document, the Deptford Township Municipal Utilities Authority may require installation of a capped system (mains, only) within the road right-of-way; or alternatively the Municipal Utilities Authority may require a payment in lieu of the improvement.
+Capped sanitary sewers shall be allowed only in areas indicated for sewer service in the State of New Jersey Statewide Water Quality Management (WQM) Plans and where permitted by the NJDEP through sewer connection approval.

+C. Septic Systems.

+- 1. On-site sewage systems, including septic tanks shall be permitted only when it is infeasible to connect to or extend an existing sanitary sewer, as provided for above. - 2.
 On-site sewage systems shall conform to the regulations of the Gloucester County Department of Health, the New Jersey Department of Environmental Protection, and all other applicable local, county, state, and federal regulations.
 All systems should be referred to the Deptford Township Municipal Utilities Authority for review. - § 35.
 Stormwater Control.
-See Storm Water Control Ordinance Number 0.9.06.
+[Ord.
+O.09.06 was repealed and replaced by Ord.
+O.06.21, 4/19/21] - § 35.1 Scope and Purpose.